About Me

 I’m particularly interested in problem instances where data is high-dimensional yet has rich structure, such as computer vision and natural language processing, and how this structure interacts with mechanisms for representation and generation within deep neural networks.

-Here are some specific problems I'm interested in.
+If this sounds too vague to you, here are some specific problems I'm interested in.

 Large Language Models (LLMs): What concepts and algorithms do LLMs learn, and how are they represented mechanistically?
 How do approximate retrieval and approximate reasoning manifest in LLMs?
 How do the (pre-)training dynamics of LLMs adapt to the structure of the training data and produce high-level model behaviors?